wlox/wlox/README.md

 8. **Warm Wallet**: A Bitcoin wallet running on a secure computer of your choice.
 9. **2 Factor Authentication**: WLOX uses Authy for this purpose by default.
 Please read more below.

+It is very important that all servers that run PHP have **PHP short tags** enabled in the php.ini file.
+It is also crucial to have **CURL** installed on these servers.

 It is recommended to keep that items 1.
 2. 3.
 4/5 and 7 seperate servers to ensure maximum security.
 The warm wallet should be on a secure computer that should only be connected to the internet when sending Bitcoin back to the hot wallet.

 Once you have set up these 7 components, we can start installing the required packages and setting up their respective cfg.php files.